 The second is skills-building.
-Being able to develop a sense of skills to deal with extreme anxiety: relaxation training, thought stopping techniques for recurrent memories.
-And the training and skills the parent wants are how do I manage the child when they get irritable or they may be oppositional or they don’t want to sleep.
-What are some skills I can use that will help them manage those behaviors and not have things escalate.
+Being able to develop a sense of skills to deal with extreme anxiety: Relaxation training, thought-stopping techniques for recurrent memories.
+And the training and skills the parent wants are, how do I manage the child when they get irritable or they may be oppositional or they don’t want to sleep.
+What are some skills I can use that will help them manage those behaviors and not have things escalate?

 I remember one adult saying to me she couldn’t remember what she did that made her father want to choke her.
 And the reality is that there’s nothing that justifies a parent choking a child.
-But yet she had this sense of “I’m really not worthwhile.”
+But yet she had this sense of, “I’m really not worthwhile.”
 And so, taking out and examining what are the thoughts you have as to why things happened, is really — it’s called trauma-focused CBT because it does have cognitive behavior therapy elements, where you look at the cognitions and how that affects your emotions and how that affects your behaviors.
 You make those links and then lots of times you can realize that the way you made sense of the horrible things that happened to you — it’s not because you were a bad person, it’s not because you deserved it, it’s not because you should have been able to stop it and you couldn’t have.
 That you can then put these things away without all those negative thoughts about yourself.

-After the trauma narrative is created (and it can be done in multiple ways with actually writing a story, or some children do it with cartoons or drawings), it’s something that’s shared with the caregiver.
+After the trauma narrative is created (and it can be done in multiple ways — actually writing a story, or some children do it with cartoons or drawings), it’s something that’s shared with the caregiver.
 And it’s a really important process, that these are not experiences and thoughts that are alone in the child’s head, but that the parent and the child have a way of talking and communicating about these things.

-So overtime, TF-CBT has been found to lead to reduction not just in PTSD symptoms, but in behavioral symptoms with these gains really maintained over time.
+So over time, TF-CBT has been found to lead to reduction not just in PTSD symptoms, but in behavioral symptoms with these gains really maintained over time.
 In the state of Connecticut, since we have implemented trauma-focused CBT, the number of kids in the Child Protective Services system needing inpatient psychiatric care has gone down enormously.
-Before system-wide we were offering this treatment, about 65% of child psychiatric inpatients were kids who were involved in the system do to abuse or neglect.
+Before system-wide we were offering this treatment, about 65% of child psychiatric inpatients were kids who were involved in the system due to abuse or neglect.
 It’s now down to about 30%, and I think addressing the trauma symptoms really has allowed an enormous number of children to kind of get back on track and be kids again.